Summary: While you may not be able to predict all interview questions, the right preparation can help you answer interview questions confidently.

-Whether you’re sending your résumé for the first time or just got a call back with request to schedule an interview, job interviews can feel like a tight rope walk between presenting your best professional self and successfully handling the questions and answers.
+Whether you’re sending your résumé for the first time or just got a call back with a request to schedule an interview, job interviews can feel like a tightrope walk between presenting your best professional self and successfully handling the questions and answers.
 Preparation is the key to handling the tough questions.
 Most interviewers throw in behavioral or situational questions that ask you to respond to a typical work issue.
 For example, “What do you do when your schedule is interrupted?
 Give an example of how you would handle it.”

 In this article, we’ll discuss tried-and-true ways for how to answer interview questions in HR’s top categories.